-D. Human Resources Director or Designee Carmen Bradach, Chief Human Resources Officer, 218-749-7743
+D. Human Resources Director or Designee

+Amy Kruse, Chief Human Resources Officer

-The Human Resources Director is responsible for ensuring equitable and uniform administration of all personnel policies including taking action to remove barriers to equal employment opportunity with the College.
+The Human Resources Director is responsible for ensuring equitable and uniform administration of all personnel policies including taking action to remove barriers to equal employment opportunities with the College.